open-component-model/ocm-k8s-toolkit/docs/getting-started/credentials.md

 > [!NOTE]
 > Usually, the `.ocmconfig` file is located in your home directory.
 However, this `.ocmconfig` could contain more
 > configurations than just the credentials for accessing private OCM repositories.
 As this `.ocmconfig` will be used
-> to create a Kubernetes secret or configmap to which other users have access to, you have to make sure that it only
+> to create a Kubernetes secret or configmap to which other users might have access to, you have to make sure that it
-> contains the configuration you want to share.
+> only contains the configuration you want to share.
 >
 > We recommend to create a new `.ocmconfig` file that only contains the credentials for accessing the private OCM
 > repository.